jeffreyan11/laser-chess-engine/README.md

 ### Makefile Notes
 The code and Makefile support g++ on Linux and MinGW on Windows for POPCNT processors only.
-For older or 32-bit systems, set the preprocessor flag USE_INLINE_ASM in common.h to false.
+For older or 32-bit systems, set the preprocessor flag `USE_INLINE_ASM` in common.h to `false`.
-To compile, simply run 'make' in the main directory.
-The USE_STATIC=true option creates a statically-linked build with all necessary libraries.
+To compile, simply run `make` in the main directory.
+The `USE_STATIC=true` option creates a statically-linked build with all necessary libraries.

 ### Thanks To:
-- The Chess Programming Wiki, which is a great resource for beginner chess programmers, and was consulted frequently for this project: https://chessprogramming.wikispaces.com
+- The [Chess Programming Wiki](https://chessprogramming.wikispaces.com), which is a great resource for beginner chess programmers, and was consulted frequently for this project
 - The authors of Stockfish, Crafty, EXChess, Rebel, Texel, and all other open-source engines for providing inspiration and great ideas to move Laser forward
 - The engine testers and rating lists, for uncovering bugs, providing high quality games and ratings, and giving us motivation to improve
-- Cute Chess, the primary tool used for testing: (http://cutechess.com/)
+- [Cute Chess](http://cutechess.com), the primary tool used for testing

 ### Implementation Details